Skip to main content

 The Androgen Receptor a Key Source of Variability

-A final layer of complexity lies in the target of the hormonal signal itself ∞ the (AR).
+A final layer of complexity lies in the target of the hormonal signal itself ∞ the androgen receptor (AR).
 The sensitivity of the AR can vary between individuals due to genetic polymorphisms, most notably the length of the CAG repeat sequence in the AR gene.

 A shorter CAG repeat length is associated with higher receptor sensitivity, meaning the body’s tissues will have a more robust response to a given level of testosterone.
 Conversely, a longer CAG repeat length correlates with lower receptor sensitivity.

-This genetic variable explains a significant clinical observation ∞ why one man may feel excellent with a of 600 ng/dL, while another may still feel symptomatic at the same level.
+This genetic variable explains a significant clinical observation ∞ why one man may feel excellent with a total testosterone of 600 ng/dL, while another may still feel symptomatic at the same level.
 The latter individual may have a less sensitive androgen receptor and require a higher serum level to achieve the same degree of intracellular signaling and clinical effect.

 While not yet a standard part of clinical practice, assessing AR sensitivity is on the horizon of truly personalized medicine.
 It moves the focus from the concentration of the message (the hormone) to the receptivity of the audience (the receptor), offering a profound explanation for the variability in patient response and underscoring the necessity of treating the patient, not just the lab value.